buildpacks/spec/platform.md

 - `image.arch` MUST contain the architecture identifier of the image
 - `image.reference` MUST be either a digest reference to an image in a docker registry or the ID of an image in a docker daemon
 - `image.mixins` MUST contain mixin names for each mixin applied to the image
+- `run-image.stack-id` MUST contain the stack identifier of the image
 - `run-image.os` MUST contain the operating system identifier of the image
 - `run-image.arch` MUST contain the architecture identifier of the image
 - `run-image.reference` MUST be either a digest reference to an image in a docker registry or the ID of an image in a docker daemon